Account Takeover (ATO) by the Numbers

 What SpyCloud Has Recovered in 2017

-In 2017, we saw some major breaches that hit the mainstream media.
-Equifax was by far the most notorious of the year.
-This breach saw 143,000,000 American’s Personally Identifiable Information (PII) exposed, including: names, Social Security numbers, birth dates, addresses and, in some instances, driver’s license and credit card numbers.
-This was a turning point in terms of how we must look at our personal security because prior to Equifax, fraudsters would typically have access to this type of information only after gaining access to your account.
+In 2017, we saw some major breaches that hit the mainstream media, exposing not only credentials but also Personally Identifiable Information (PII) including names, Social Security numbers, birth dates, addresses and, in some instances, driver’s licenses and credit card numbers.
+This flips how we have to think about personal security because prior to these breaches, fraudsters would typically have access to this type of information only after gaining access to your account.

-While these and many other breaches were eventually public knowledge, our team of experts recovered plenty more that have not yet been made public.
+Our team of experts recovered data from a number of breaches that have not yet been made public.
 Our proprietary method of gathering breached records to prevent ATO uses automated technologies, such as scanners, but relies heavily on human intelligence to find what less comprehensive solutions fail to discover.
 Our process gives us more data than anyone in the industry.

 Most modern web applications that you log into don’t store your account password, but rather a hash of your password.
 There are a variety of different hashing techniques, all basically yielding some random text that is supposed to be hard for hackers to crack.
 Sadly, all hashing algorithms are not created equal and many weaker algorithms (like unsalted md5 and sha1) are being used en masse on numerous sites today.
 The resulting database leaks from these sites are easily deciphered and immediately converted back into the readable passwords that can be used to fuel ATO attacks.